Unexpected Life

 welcome

-I write about my
+I'm Joni and I write about Allie, my

 daughter living with

-PCDH19 Epilepsy and autism.
+PCDH19 Epilepsy and autism

 Writing is my therapy.